 - appropriate shoes for hiking in dusty conditions

-- a sweatshirt or jacket for cool evenings
+- a sweatshirt or hoodie for cool evenings

-Southern California is beautiful and one of the best places in the country to road trip.
-If you are driving from Vegas, stop by Amboy Crater, Mojave Preserve or drive some of old Route 66.
-From San Diego, add the Salton Sea or Anza-Borrego Desert State Park to your stops.
+Southern California is one of the best places in the country to road trip.
+If you’re driving from Las Vegas stop by Amboy Crater, Mojave Desert National Preserve or drive some of old Route 66.
+From San Diego, visit the Salton Sea or Anza-Borrego Desert State Park.
 Coming from LA?
-Drive into the San Bernandino National Forest for some cooler temps and greenery.
+Drive into the San Bernardino National Forest for some cooler temps and greenery.

 No matter how you get there or how long you stay, Joshua Tree National Park is sure to steal your heart just like it did mine.

 - Buy your America the Beautiful Park pass before you go.

 - NPS park website

 - Download the National Park Trust’s ParkPass app

 - Learn more about Leave No Trace ethics for the outdoors